 You need cardstock, access to a color printer, thumbtacks or pins, unused pencils and a strong glue (I used glue dots).
 Just a hint to save you some frustration and travel time.
 Skip Target, Walmart, and the Dollar Store when looking for red, white and blue pencils.
 Head straight to an office supply store.
 I got mine at Staples for less than a dollar.

 HOW TO MAKE A PINWHEEL:

 - Print your papers by clicking on the download button below.
-(Clicking on the button will take you to a download page with instructions for printing and images of the free printables in large and small sizes.)
+(You'll get access to printables in large and small sizes.)

 - Cut out the squares from the printable papers, and cut along the black interior lines to form almost-triangles.
 (Note that the lines do not go all the way to the center of the pinwheel.
 You are only cutting part way.)

 - Bend every other corner into the center of the pinwheel (overlap the center x slightly).

 - Release the corners.
 Using a thumbtack, poke a hole in the center of the pinwheel (through the x) and in every corner that you folded.
 I found it easiest to poke through the paper and into a pin cushion.

 - Insert a pin into all four corner holes and then into the center hole.
 Push the pin into the side of a pencil eraser.
 (You can use the thumbtack instead of a pin.
 The thumbtack creates a larger hole than the pin, so if you use the pin, the wheel will spin more easily since it’s smaller than hole you created.)